JohnTerragnoli/ECE281_Lab2_real/README.md

 #Full Adder Boolean Equations
-From this truth table, the output for the carry and the sum were calculated.
+From this truth table, the output for the carry  and the sum (Cout and S, respectively)were calculated.
 These calculations and resulting equations can be seen below:

 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/Full%20Adder%20Cout%20logic.PNG "Carry Out Logic Calculations")